ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/blocks.md

 Now that you have created your first item.
 It's now time to expand your horizons into the world of blocks.
 In this tutorial, we will take a deep dive into creating blocks.
 Specifically, we will be creating a basic block (along with its item) along with a breakdown of everything within the class itself.

+**This page is incomplete.
+Method explanations at the bottom need to be written.**

 ## <a name="registry-setup"></a>Registry Setup
 ---